 Domain-Separated Instance Sync: ServiceNow to Jira Use Case

-Let’s say you have access to a ServiceNow from two domain-restricted accounts—one ACME account as the admin and one account restricted to the Cisco domain.
+Let’s say you have access to a ServiceNow instance from two domain-restricted accounts: one ACME account as the admin and one account restricted to the Cisco domain.

-By default, never the twain shall meet so both users working within the same instance will be unable to access relevant data.
+By default, both users working within the same instance will be unable to access each other’s data.

-To bridge the gap, the first step is to install Exalate on both the ACME and Cisco domains.
+To bridge the gap, you connect both the ACME and Cisco ServiceNow domains to Jira through Exalate.

-Also, when you create a JSM ticket, you can escalate it to a specific ServiceNow domain to make it private for only admins on that instance.
+When you make comments or add information to either ServiceNow domain, the relevant data syncs to Jira Service Management.
+And when you create a JSM ticket, you can escalate it to a specific ServiceNow domain, keeping it private for only the admins on that domain.

-That way, either side will have only the necessary information.
+That way, either side has only the necessary information.

 How does this help your organization?